What are Export Controls?

 Where can I get help?

 First, please review our various web materials to develop a basic understanding of the requirements.
 If you suspect you may have a potential issue with export controls, review the Export Controls Flow Chart.
-Finally, take any questions about the application of export control regulations for a given project, event, or activity to Anita Gordon, Director of Research Services, who serves as the Export Controls Coordinator.
+Finally, take any questions about the application of export control regulations for a given project, event, or activity to Nike Fleming, Associate University Counsel, who serves as the Export Controls Coordinator.
 Moreover, if you believe that any project or activity in which you are engaged might involve export control regulations, you are obligated to report that to the Export Controls Coordinator so that s/he can work with you to make a determination if the laws apply in your situation, and if so, how to ensure your activities are in compliance with the law.

 Acknowledgements: Language for these Export Control web pages has been drawn from a variety of sources, including the University of Iowa, Iowa State University, and other institutional websites.
 A particularly useful resource was a 2006 publication from the National Association of College and University Attorneys (NACUA) in Washinton D.C. entitled, "Negotiating the Mine Field: The Conduct of Academic Research in Compliance with Export Controls", by Carol T. Carr.